kevalosaur/STSAnalysis/README.md

 - `toughEnemies`: Information on deadliest enemies.
 - `floorsReached`: Information on how often each floor has been reached.
 - `gold`: Raw data on gold amassed by floor.
+- `hp`: Raw data on current HP by floor.

 `outputCSV`: Name of the .csv file to which analysis should be outputted.
 Defaults to `output.csv`.